Continental AG: Nazi era

-Postwar
+Post-war

 Continental teamed up with FATE in 1999 for the production of tires for cars, trucks, and buses in Argentina and exportation of the San Fernando plant's production to the rest of South America.

 In 2001, Continental acquired a controlling interest in Temic, DaimlerChrysler's automotive-electronics business, which is now part of Continental Automotive Systems.
 The company also purchased German automotive rubber and plastics company Phoenix AG in 2004, and the automotive electronics unit of Motorola in 2006.
 Continental acquired Siemens VDO from Siemens AG in 2007.
 Also in 2007, the company began to construct a plant in Costa Rica to produce powertrain components for North America.
 The plant was to open in two phases and ultimately employ 550 workers.

 In 2008, Continental appeared overextended with its integration of VDO and had since lost almost half of its market capitalisation when it found itself to be the hostile takeover target of the family-owned Schaeffler AG.
 By 2009, Schaeffler successfully installed the head of its motor division at the helm of Continental.